-The CEO reviews compensation data gathered from a group of peer companies approved by the Committee and described on page 53 under "Peer Group", or the Herbalife Nutrition Peer Group, and, along with general industry compensation surveys, considers each executive officer's performance and scope of responsibility, and makes a recommendation to the Committee on changes to base salary, annual incentive awards and equity awards for each executive officer other than himself.
-The CEO participates in Committee meetings at the Committee's request to provide relevant background information regarding the Company's strategic objectives and to evaluate the performance of and compensation recommendations for the other executive officers.
+The CEO reviews compensation data gathered from a group of peer companies approved by the Committee and described on page 49 under "Peer Group", or the Herbalife Peer Group, and, along with general industry compensation surveys, considers each executive officer's performance and scope of responsibility, and makes a recommendation to the Committee on changes to base salary, annual incentive awards and equity awards for each executive officer other than himself.
+The CEO participates in Committee meetings at the Committee's request to provide relevant background information regarding the Company's strategic objectives and to evaluate the performance of and compensation recommendations for the other executive officers, but is not present for discussions regarding the CEO's compensation.
 The Committee utilizes the information provided by the CEO along with input from its independent compensation advisor and the knowledge and experience of Committee members in making compensation decisions.